Markovian Embedding of Nonlinear Memory via Spectral Representation: Prototypical physical models with nonlinear memory effects

-where $C_1$ and $C_2$ are non-negative constants representing dimensionless wave-amplitude and inverse memory parameter, respectively\footnote{Note that $C_1$ and $C_2$ are related to the dimensionless parameters $\kappa$ and $\beta$ in Oza \textit{et al.}~\citep{Oza2013} by $C_1=\beta \kappa^2$ and $C_2=\kappa$.}.
-We refer the reader to Ref.~\citep{Oza2013} for details and explicit expressions for these parameters.
-Eq.~\eqref{eq:non_markovianSWD} is a horizontal force balance of the WPE with the right-hand side containing an effective drag term proportional to velocity $-\dot{x}_d(t)$ and the nonlocal memory term capturing the cumulative force on the particle from the superposition of the self-generated waves along its path.
+where $C_1$ and $C_2$ are non-negative constants representing dimensionless wave-amplitude and inverse memory parameter, respectively\footnote{Note that $C_1$ and $C_2$ are related to the dimensionless parameters $\kappa$ and $\beta$ in Oza \textit{et al.}~\citep{Oza2013} by $C_1=\beta \kappa^2$ and $C_2=\kappa$.
+For more details see \citep{Valani2024infmem}.}.
+We refer the reader to Ref.~\citep{Oza2013} for details and explicit expressions for these parameters. \Cref{eq:non_markovianSWD} is a horizontal force balance of the WPE with the right-hand side containing an effective drag term proportional to velocity $-\dot{x}_d(t)$ and the nonlocal memory term capturing the cumulative force on the particle from the superposition of the self-generated waves along its path.
 The memory kernel comprises the functions $W'(\cdot)$ and $K(\cdot)$; the former represents the wave-gradient where the prime denotes derivative with respect to its argument, and $K(\cdot)$ imposes the temporal decay.
 In the stroboscopic model of a walking droplet, $-W'(x) = J_1(x)$, where $J_1$ is the Bessel-$J$ function of order one and $K(t)=e^{-C_2t}$.

 In the high-memory regime ($C_2\ll 1$), WPEs exhibit hydrodynamic quantum analogs~\citep{Bush_2021}.
 However, the regime may become experimentally difficult to access~\citep{PhysRevLett.122.104303} due to the increased susceptibility of the system to the Faraday instability~\citep{Faraday1831a}.
-Numerical simulations provide an alternative with controllability but also entail dealing with the non-Markovian structure of Eq.~\eqref{eq:non_markovianSWD} and time-dependent computational costs therein.
+Numerical simulations provide an alternative with controllability to probe this regime, especially in relation to investigating hydrodynamic quantum analogs, but they also entail dealing with the non-Markovian structure of \cref{eq:non_markovianSWD} and time-dependent computational costs therein.